swapnilAx/Myrepo/readme.md

-This is a sample readme file.
+This is my first repository on gitHub.